-A Parent Teacher Interview afternoon is organised by the school in Semester 1 & 2 of each year.
+Parent Teacher Interviews are organised by the school in Semester 1 & 2 of each year.
 Parents are also encouraged to visit the school to discuss a student's progress or any other concerns that may impact on student learning.
 For interviews with the class or subject teachers, it is advisable to arrange an interview a few days in advance so that information can be gathered relating to the particular student.